fcbg-hnp-meeg/BCI-Exercises/README.md

 The classification algorithm used is the [Random Forest](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm#overview).

 In order to estimate its accuracy, a k-fold Cross-Validation is used, where for each fold the data is split into a training and a testing set.
 The algorithm is trained on the training set and tested on the testing.
-The average accuracy over the k folds estimate the real accuracy.
+The average accuracy over the k folds estimates the real accuracy.
 At the end the algorithm is retrained on the complete dataset before being used.

-Fill the function train and look to the accuracy and the important features.
+Fill the function train() and look to the accuracy and the important features.